 Please be aware, that hiking can be very dangerous if you're inexperienced.
 Don't overestimate yourself!

 Not to forget:

 - Proper hiking boots (or good sports shoes for easy routes)

 - Enough to drink

-Swimming in the Limmat.
-These two rather well equipped public and trendy public baths are for free.
-They’re a great place to relax and hang out during summer.
+What could be more relaxing than swimming in the cool Limmat during a sunny day?
+Obere Letten, Untere Letten and Werdinsel are three rather well equipped and trendy public baths with no entry fee.
+They are a great place to relax and hang out during summer.
 Since the river is flowing out of the lake the water is generally quite warm.
-Both baths feature changing rooms, showers and toilets you should bring your own lock for the lockers though.
+All baths feature changing rooms, showers and toilets; you should bring your own lock for the lockers though.

-Skiing is generally rather expensive: In a regular big or middle size resort you'll have to spend from 55 to 65 CHF for a daycard.
-For Lunch in a restaurant you should calculate around 20 CHF which consists of a main dish and a drink.
-In addition to that you'll have to get the material.
-Even tough we found some ways to save money for you.
-In some resorts (for example Lenzerheide) you can use your Halbtax for the food, so you only pay half price!
+Skiing is generally rather expensive: In a regular big or middle size resort, you'll have to spend from 55 to 90 CHF for a day card.
+For lunch in a restaurant, you should calculate around 25 CHF which consists of a main dish and a drink.
+In addition to that, you'll have to get the material.

 Material: rent or buy

 You can either rent or buy skis.
 If you're not using your skis regularly, renting your skis is advisable.
 By renting skis you don't have to worry about service (waxing, edge sharpening...).